koutlaw/koutlaw/CV.md

 ## DEPLOYMENTS 1990s

 🚀  Modem Media/Poppe Tyson | Senior Art Director | January 1996 to March 1999
 Poppe Tyson Interactive — owned by Bozell, Jacobs, Kenyon & Eckhardt — was one of the first digital agencies coming out of the dotcom boom.
 Responsible for the direction of visual design for large-scale web platforms and digital marketing initiatives.
-Key clients included IBM, Hasbro, Johnson, Priceline, and Johnson, and Kraft.
-Poppe Tyson was eventually acquired by True North Communications and merged Modem Media.
-It was renamed Modem Media Poppe Tyson, and eventually acquired by DIgitas.
+Key clients included IBM, Hasbro, Johnson, Priceline, and Johnson & Johnson, and Kraft.
+Poppe Tyson was eventually acquired by True North Communications and merged Modem Media, renamed Modem Media Poppe Tyson, and eventually acquired by Digitas.

 ### Previous engagements
 Freelance graphic designer at Unitel Video, community outreach staff member at New York Public Interest Research Group (NYPIRG), ESL Instructor at Shunan English School and Kumon in Yamaguchi, Japan, Tech Support at MCI Telecommunications, Luggage sales person in Washington DC.